ApChris/Sort-Merge-Join/Welcome file.md

  - la: minimum value of column A
  - ua: maximum value of column A
- - fa: total entries of column A
+ - fa: total number of values of column A
- - da:
+ - da: total distinct values of column A

+To evaluate the distinct values

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>